elyhess/tweet_o_matic/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Tweet-O-Matic](https://tweet-o-matic.herokuapp.com/) Is a twitter bot application inspired by Buffer and HootSuite.
-After signing in with twitter users can schedule single tweets and set up tweet automations for timed twitter posts.
-Tweet-O-Matic utilizes ActiveJob to execute tweets at set intervals and ActionCable + Javascript to display progress of tweet automations dynamically.
-This project is currently on-going and is meant as a play-ground for learning and implementing rails / javascript features.
+[Tweet-O-Matic](https://tweet-o-matic.herokuapp.com/) is a twitter bot application that allows users to connect their Twitter accounts, schedule tweets and set up tweet automations for timed twitter posts.
+This is a proof of concept project built with the purpose of exploring new technologies.
+Create an account, connect one or more Twitter profiles to your newly created account and begin tweeting incessantly!

-### Key Challenges
+### Recent Challenges
-- Building out automated tweet controller and model functionality with ActiveJob integration.
-- Utilizing activeStorage within vanilla javascript to save progress bar state when changing pages / refreshing.
-- Deployment to Heroku utilizing Redis for background job handling.
+* April 2021
+   - Building out Javascript functionality for dynamic progress bar updates for in progress twitter bots.
+* May 2021
+   - Upgrading from rails 5.2.4.3 -> 6.1.3.1.
+   - Installing Webpack and migrating over existing ActionCable functionality.
+   - Complete re-imagining of UI, Bootstrap -> Tailwind.
+   - Setting up ActionMailer in production for password reset support.
+   - Refactoring vanilla Javascript automated tweet progress bar functionality into Tailwind + ActionCable + Stimulus.js.

 <!-- PROJECT BOARD -->
 ## Project Board